 Music ensembles.
 No more than 8 credits from music ensembles may apply toward the Bachelor of Arts degree.

 Internships.
-No more than 9 credits from internships may apply toward a Bachelor of Arts degree.
+No more than 12 credits from internships may apply toward a Bachelor of Arts degree.
 Augustana-sponsored J-term internships may be taken for 1-4 credits.

 Sequenced Courses.
 Many courses at Augustana are not sequenced, meaning that a student may take them at any point in their academic career in no particular order.
 However, in some departments courses are required to be taken in a particular order or sequence.
 While this is not an exhaustive list, here are some examples:

-FYI-101, 102, 103 (if a student fails a FYI course or enters Augustana for the first time during winter or spring term an exception may be made.)
+FYI-101 & 102 (if a student fails a FYI course or enters Augustana for the first time during spring semester an exception may be made.)

 If a student elects not to send official transcripts for prior coursework to the college at the point of enrollment, the student is waiving their ability to take sequenced (or prerequisite) coursework at a higher level at a later point in their career and also waives their ability to receive credit for the transfer work at a later time.